linkerd/website/linkerd.io/content/2.12/reference/proxy-configuration.md

 endpoint selection of the ingress container and to perform its own endpoint selection, enabling features such as per-route metrics and traffic splitting.

-The proxy can be made to run in `ingress` mode by used the `linkerd.io/inject: ingress` annotation rather than the default `linkerd.io/inject: enabled` annotation.
+The proxy can be made to run in `ingress` mode by using the `linkerd.io/inject: ingress` annotation rather than the default `linkerd.io/inject: enabled` annotation.
 This can also be done with the `--ingress` flag in the `inject` CLI
 command: